-    During our last #MakeDay, our teammate, Oliver Ash created a simple way to add a badge to your site crediting the photographer.
-Click the “Give credit” button in the lower right corner of any photo and we’ll give you the HTML that will deliver a small badge on your site.
+During our last #MakeDay, our teammate, Oliver Ash created a simple way to add credit to the photographer.
+Click the “Give credit” button in the lower right corner of any photo and we’ll give you the HTML to add to your site.

 When you download a photo you will notice a small ‘Say Thanks’ pop up box.
-This gives a couple of handy ready-made options to credit the photographer; Embed a credit badge or copy a credit code.
+This gives a handy ready-made option to credit the photographer using code that you can copy.